va-pedro654/primategenomes/README.md

-# monkey_proteins
+# primate_proteins
-Coding with all analyses performed in a project that aimed to study monkey proteins in a large number of genomes.
+Coding with all analyses performed in a project that aimed to study primate proteins in a large number of genomes.

 Firstly, I downloaded all required genomes (listed on file genomes_download_links.csv) using their curl links.
 To see the full script, go to
 ## Script 01.Downloading_ENA_genomes